john-tsang/john-tsang.github.io/_posts/2022-09-06-Survey-with-Non-Response.md

 ---
 > **Result**: Using `Rcpp` with `OpenMP` can accelerate the simulation about 70 times in `R`.

+This note uses a simple simulation study[^1] as an example to show that using `Rcpp` with `OpenMP` can significantly accelerate computation in `R`.
-This note replicates a simple simulation study[^1] to illustrate biases arising from systematic unit non-responses.
+The simulation illustrate biases arising from systematic unit non-responses.
 Specifically, I study biases in
 * estimates of regression coefficients,
 * the Horvitz-Thompson (HT) estimator and
 * the variance estimator of the HT estimator.

-Through this simulation study, I show that using `Rcpp` with `OpenMP` can accelerate computation more than 70 times in `R`.

 # Simulation